The Most Incredible Places to Visit in Canada

 The country’s easternmost province has all the trappings of a maritime wonderland.
 Sleepy fishing villages with colorful clapboard houses are set against a stunning backdrop of the North Atlantic Ocean.
 In the city of St. John’s, swing by Rocket Bakery for roasted red pepper quiches or partridgeberry muffins, a local specialty.
 For those who prefer to go off the map, Fogo Island Inn is ideal.
 With only 29 rooms, this design-forward stay by Newfoundland-born architect Todd Saunders hovers along the isle’s untouched surf and features an art gallery, a cinema, outdoor hot tubs, and a library with a cozy fireplace.
 To take in more of Newfie’s nature, road trip out to Gros Morne National Park, where you can explore freshwater fjords, dense forests, and towering sea stacks.

 Surrounded by prairie grasslands, Saskatoon is bringing arts and culture to central Canada.
 The John G. Diefenbaker International Airport—fresh off a $53 million expansion—welcomes visitors in style, as does the River Landing, a massive new waterfront development in the heart of the city.
-When completed, the three-acre area will have a luxury condo building, two office towers, and the 15-story Alt Hotel (coming this fall).
-Across the street is the 125,000-square-foot Remai Modern museum, which opened in October to much applause.
-Here, you can browse 8,000 pieces of art, plus an impressive collection of works by Pablo Picasso.
+When completed, the three-acre area will have a luxury condo building, two office towers, and the 15-story Alt Hotel.
+Across the street is the 125,000-square-foot Remai Modern museum, where you can browse 8,000 pieces of art, plus an impressive collection of works by Pablo Picasso.
 In the summertime, swing by Shakespeare on the Saskatchewan, which has been performing outdoor theater for more than 30 years.
-On the docket this season: Hamlet and The Merry Wives of Windsor.
+On the docket this season: As You Like It and The Comedy of Errors.

 RELATED: 7 Gorgeous Hotels in Alberta, Canada